 Swimming pools, jacuzzis, steam rooms, saunas and even bathrooms and shower areas all bring with them a unique range of challenges to health and safety professionals responsible for ensuring the floor environment is as safe as possible to predominantly barefooted users.

-Together these areas represent a contributor towards slips and injuries which can all too often be serious; nearly all recorded major slips result in broken bones.
+Together these areas represent a key contributor towards slips and injuries which can all too often be serious; nearly all recorded major slips result in broken bones.
 Assessing slip resistance accurately, and being able to evidence the effectiveness of controls is critical for health and safety professionals to be confident that they are delivering on their duty of care in this hazardous environment.

 Pendulum testing, the standard HSE approved method used to assess and quantify slip risks on floors, must be tailored for leisure environments by using a specific, unique, slider which simulates barefoot traffic (Slider 55).
 That said, it is also important to bear in mind that these areas will also be used by staff that are unlikely to be barefoot, so thorough testing with the Slider 96 (shod traffic) will be necessary.
 To get a reliable result, you should use a trained professional.